Project PEOLC30

 Background

 Health care should be driven by patients’ needs.
 This is known as “person-centred care”.
 The NHS recommends it, but there is little guidance on how to provide it.
 In an earlier project we developed a way to do this called Support Needs Approach for Patients (SNAP: https://thesnap.org.uk/).
 SNAP uses a tool (a booklet called the “How are you?”
-Booklet which has a set of questions to help patients think about areas where they need more support) and a focused conversation between the patient and healthcare professional to help address those needs.
+Booklet) which has a set of questions to help patients think about areas where they need more support, and a focused conversation between the patient and clinician to help address those needs.
 SNAP was first developed for patients with chronic lung disease and is now being used to enable person-centred conversations for patients with a range of chronic physical conditions.
-This recent project (SNAP in Mental Health – Project 1) explored the usefulness of SNAP for people with mental health conditions.
-To do this we worked with service users with experience of being an inpatient in an acute mental health hospital, and healthcare professionals from the setting to adapt the ”How are you?”
+In this new project we worked with service users with experience of mental health services, and clinicians from those services, to adapt the “How are you?”
 Booklet and SNAP’s person-centred process for mental health.
-We did this though a series of focus groups and workshops.
+We did this though a series of focus groups, workshops, and a survey, and by working with an NHS Media Studio and our Service User Group (of people with experience of mental health).

 Research Questions:

-• RQ1: How should the SNAP Tool be adapted for service users in acute mental health settings?
+• RQ1: How should the SNAP Tool be adapted for service users in mental health settings?

-• RQ2: What is the optimal operationalisation of SNAP’s person-centred process in the acute mental health setting?
+• RQ2: What is the optimal operationalisation of SNAP’s person-centred process in mental health settings?

 Project Aims

-To adapt and optimise SNAP for service users with acute mental health conditions.
+To adapt and optimise SNAP for service users with mental health conditions.

-Two objectives mapped to the two research questions.
+Three objectives mapped to the three research questions.

-• Objective 1 (O1): Adaptation of the SNAP Tool for service users in acute mental health (RQ1)
+• Objective 1 (O1): To adapt the SNAP Tool for mental health service users (RQ1)

-• Objective 2 (O2): Optimal operationalisation of SNAP’s person-centred process for acute mental health (RQ2)
+• Objective 2 (O2): To optimally operationalise SNAP’s person-centred process for mental health (RQ2)

 Project Activity

-To answer the two research questions and address the two objectives we conducted an applied qualitative project involving patients and clinicians.
+To answer the research questions and address the objectives we conducted a five-stage multi-method project involving patients, clinicians, and an NHS Media Studio.

-The project's three stages are mapped to the research questions and objectives:
+The project's five stages are mapped to the research questions and objectives:

 Anticipated outputs

-• Once validated, the adapted SNAP Tool will be made available (under licence) via the SNAP website (free of charge to not-for-profit organisations).
+• The adapted SNAP Tool (SNAP-MH Tool) will be made available (under licence) via the SNAP website (free of charge to not-for-profit organisations).

-• Any guidance developed on the delivery of SNAP within acute mental health will be made available via the SNAP website.
+• Guidance developed on the delivery of SNAP within mental health (using the SNAP-MH Tool) will be made available to clinicians via the SNAP website.

-• A report on Project 1 can be found here.
+• A report on Stages 1-3 can be found here.

-• A webinar will be held, supported by NIHR ARC EoE (this will follow Project 2’s additional validation work).
+• A webinar will be held, supported by NIHR ARC EoE.

-• An academic paper for publication will be co-produced with service users (this will follow Project 2’s additional validation work).
+• An academic paper for publication is being co-produced with service users.

 Who is involved?